projectcalico/calico/master/reference/calicoctl/setup/etcdv3.md

 ---
-title: Configuring calicoctl - etcdv2 datastore
+title: Configuring calicoctl - etcdv3 datastore
+no_canonical: true
 ---

-This document covers the configuration options for calicoctl when using an etcdv2 datastore.
+This document covers the configuration options for calicoctl when using an etcdv3 datastore.

-There are two ways to configure calicoctl with your etcdv2 cluster details: configuration file or environment variables.
+There are two ways to configure calicoctl with your etcdv3 cluster details: configuration file or environment variables.